 - A “Free Trader” owning property individually – In general terms, a Free Trader is a married person whose spouse has already waived or severed marital rights.
 This can be accomplished by a prenuptial agreement, postnuptial agreement, separation agreement, or a Deed between the parties reciting statutory language necessary to waive marital rights.
 The instrument that severs marital rights should be recorded in the Office of the Register of Deeds in the county where the real estate is situated.
 Provided spousal rights were properly addressed, a Free Trader can conduct real property transactions without involving their spouse.

-If you have questions about marital rights in North Carolina real estate, or whether your spouse will be required to sign documents at closing, contact an attorney at Black, Slaughter & Black, P.A., to assist you further.
+If you have questions about marital rights in North Carolina real estate, or whether your spouse will be required to sign documents at closing, contact an attorney at Law Firm Carolinas., to assist you further.